Article series

 During the creation of the production-ready artefact, the following tasks, among others, are executed:

-• The goal prepare-frontend will be executed.
-In this step, the necessary prerequisites are established for the subsequent bundling of the frontend using Vite.
+will be executed.
+In this step, the necessary prerequisites are established for the subsequent bundling of the frontend using Vite. - The application will be compiled and the relevant TypeScript code for the frontend will be generated.

-• The build-frontend goal will be executed.
+goal will be executed.
 Among other things, all required dependencies will be installed, and the frontend bundle will be created using Vite.
 As part of the bundling, all ES6 JavaScript files are transpiled into the ES5 JavaScript format, the code gets minimized and obfuscated and files are combined so that they can be loaded faster later in the browser.

 To ensure that the artefact created is as compact as possible, certain dependencies that are only relevant during development should not be included in the production build.
-The dependency com.vaadin:vaadin-dev-server can be excluded for this purpose, for example, as follows:
+The dependency com.vaadin:vaadin-dev-server

 <profiles>